 ASK: Why is Jesus' sinlessness, or holiness, so important?
-If Jesus was not sinless, He could not be the Savior.
-Only a holy, perfect sacrifice could pay the debt of all sin for all time.
+Only a holy, perfect sacrifice could pay the debt of everyone's sin.
+Jesus died on the cross as a perfect sacrifice for sin.
 If I died on the cross, I could not forgive sin because I'm a sinner.
-My sinful sacrifice would not satisfy the holy God's wrath against sin.
+My sinful sacrifice would not satisfy God the Father's wrath against sin.

-- 3. Read the verse from the poster pieces together.
-Point to each word as you read it out loud. - 4.
-Scramble the poster pieces and distribute them randomly to students.
+- 3. Point to each word in the verse as you read the verse out loud. - 4.
+Scramble the poster pieces and distribute them to students.
 Instruct the students to work together to put the verse back in order.
 Then recite the verse in unison.
 Repeat the activity as time allows.